 Ice Bath.
 I can’t (OK, I won’t) do ice baths personally, but many runners swear by them.
 If you can stomach it, fill a bathtub with ice and cold water and submerge your lower body for 15 minutes.

 Cool Bath.
 My preferred option over the ice bath.
 Soak your legs in a cool bath for 15 minutes to reduce inflammation.
 ‘Cool’ here is less than 60 degrees.

 Don’t Nap.
 Be very wary of taking a nap, at least until after you’ve done a bit of stretching or yoga.

-A nap will sound super tempting, but if you do it too soon, you’ll regret it when you wake up barely able to move.
+A nap will sound super tempting, but if you do it too soon, you’ll regret it when you wake up and can barely move.